harshitapaila03/Behavioral-Customer-Analysis/README.md

     - Constructs a recommendation system using TF-IDF vectorization of product features.
     - Implements a function `get_content_based_recommendations` that takes a product ID and returns the top N similar products based on content similarity.
   - **Collaborative Filtering:**
-    - Uses the Surprise library to implement collaborative filtering using the SVD algorithm.
+    - Utilizes the Surprise library to implement collaborative filtering using the SVD algorithm.
     - The function `get_collaborative_filtering_recommendations` generates recommendations based on user ratings.
-  - **Hybrid Recommendation Function (to be implemented):**
+  - **Hybrid Recommendation System:**
-    - A combined approach leveraging both content-based and collaborative filtering for better recommendation accuracy.
+    - Combines both content-based and collaborative filtering approaches to enhance recommendation accuracy.

-## Suggested Modifications and Insights

-1. **Implement Hybrid Recommendation:**
-   - Define a function `get_hybrid_recommendations` that combines both content-based and collaborative filtering recommendations to provide more accurate suggestions.
+    - The function `get_hybrid_recommendations` provides a comprehensive recommendation list by integrating content similarities and user preferences.

-2. **Performance Evaluation:**
+- **Performance Evaluation:**
-   - Evaluate the performance of both content-based and collaborative filtering models using appropriate metrics such as RMSE (Root Mean Squared Error) and MAE (Mean Absolute Error).
+  - Evaluates the performance of both content-based and collaborative filtering models using metrics such as RMSE (Root Mean Squared Error) and MAE (Mean Absolute Error).

-3. **Visualization of Recommendations:**
+- **Visualization of Recommendations:**
-   - Visualize the similarities between products using heatmaps to understand product relations.
+  - Visualizes product similarities using heatmaps to understand product relations.
-   - Plot the distribution of user ratings to analyze user engagement.
+  - Plots the distribution of user ratings to analyze user engagement.

-4. **User and Product Segmentation:**
+- **User and Product Segmentation:**
-   - Cluster users based on their rating behavior to identify different user segments.
+  - Clusters users based on their rating behavior to identify different user segments.
-   - Perform a similar analysis for products based on content features to discover product groupings.
+  - Analyzes product segments based on content features to discover product groupings.

 ## Dataset